TerraTeddy95/cClass/README.md

 Any questions please ask at tshock.co

-Here I go only when you want to appear update.
+Here I come only when I want to add something to the code.
 Faster answers are on page tshock